chef/chef-web-docs/content/install_supermarket.md

     - `"chef_server_url"` should contain  the FQDN of your Chef  Infra Server.
 Note that if you're using a non-standard SSL port, you must append this to the URL.
 For example:`https://chefserver.mycompany.com:65400`
     - `"chef_oauth2_app_id"` should contain the `"uid"` value from your OAuth credentials
     - `"chef_oauth2_secret"` should contain the `"secret"` value from your OAuth credentials
-    - `chef_oauth2_verify_ssl` is set to false, which is necessary when using a self-signed certificate without a properly configured certificate authority
+    - `chef_oauth2_verify_ssl` is set to false, which is necessary to use a self-signed certificate that is not from a recognized certificate authority
     - `fqdn` should contain the desired URL that will be used to access your private Supermarket.
-If not specified, this defaultto the FQDN of the machine
+If not specified, this default to the FQDN of the machine

 5. Issue another `reconfigure` command to apply your changes: